 - For those who attend St. Francis Borgia School, preparation for First Eucharist is part of the first grade school curriculum.

 - For those enrolled in the parish Christian Formation program, preparation begins in first grade.
-Details regarding preparation and requirements are listed in the First Eucharist section of the Child Ministry page.
+Details regarding preparation and requirements are listed in the First Holy Communion section of the Sacrament Preparation page.

 - Parents who anticipate homeschooling their first grader(s) need to meet with the appropriate parish staff to assure compliance with Archdiocesan policy.
-Please contact the Director of Child and Family Ministry at 377-1070, ext.
-328, or send an e-mail.
+Please contact the Director of Child and Family Formation at 377-1070, ext.
+328.